gene-levitzky/solsticejs/Architecture/RoadMap.md

 Generic term for anyone using our application.
 Often used as a contrast to the server, i.e., anything done client-side is executed by the client's browser and not by our server.

+#### API (Application Program Interface)

+The list of public functions and their behavior of a particular object.

 #### User

 A client with an account on the website.
 Corresponds to the `user` model.